maxbreunig/louisvilleweather/README.md

 Open louisvilleforecast folder contents in visual studio.

-Run in the terminal in visual studio.
+Run in the terminal in visual studio using CMD prompt style terminal:
+*C:\Users\Max\Documents\louisvilleforecast>louisvilleforecast.py

 *Please ensure python or any other package extensions are install in Visual Studio as well*